cjlearn/pressent-tdd/README.md

 1. While you are green, survey your code and optionally decide changes you want to make to improve code quality only and make them.
 You must not change any behavior.
 How do you know if you changed behavior?
 One or more of your tests will fail.
-Once all tests are passing, comit your code.
+Once all tests are passing, commit your code.
 You just _refactored_
 1. Repeat the cycle